gardener/gardener/docs/proposals/19-migrating-to-prometheus-operator.md.md

           as a configmap.
 If the dashboard should be provisioned by the user Grafana in a shoot cluster it should have the label `monitoring.gardener.cloud/dashboard-shoot-user=true`.
 For dashboards
-          that should be provisioned in the operator grafana the label `monitoring.gardener.cloud/dashboard-shoot=true` is required.
+          that should be provisioned by the operator grafana the label `monitoring.gardener.cloud/dashboard-shoot=true` is required.

         - Each specific dashboard will be deployed in the shoot namespace.
 The